grahampugh/grahampugh.github.io/_posts/2021-04-19-autopkg-cache-clean.md

 The longer you use [AutoPkg] without cleaning up the Cache folder, the more cruft you're going to get.
 Much of the cruft is older downloads and any packages generated.

-Depending on your setup, you may be able to just delete the entire Cache folder periodically.
-In our setup, we cannot do that as we require the latest package and the recipe receipts to be kept in the Cache for further use.
-Additionally, we would rather keep the latest download so that comparisons with previous runs can be done to prevent re-download.
+Depending on your setup, you may be able to just delete the entire Cache folder periodically, or even after every run.
+In our setup, we cannot do that as we require the latest packages and recipe receipts to be kept in the Cache for further use by other recipes.
+Additionally, we would rather keep the latest downloads so that comparisons with previous runs can be done to prevent re-download.

 Prompted by a full system drive on one of my AutoPkg runners, I've finally got around to writing a rough-and-ready script to do the cleanup.
 The script will keep a specified number of packages in the root of each directory in the `RECIPE_CACHE_DIR`, defaulting to the 2 most recent, and a specified number of files in the `downloads` folder within each cache directory, again defaulting to the 2 most recent.